ax-zyoutz/insightconnect-workflows/workflows/Lookup_Automox_Host_From_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-There are two workflow parameters you will need to configure in order to complete setup of your workflow:
+There are three workflow parameters you will need to configure in order to complete setup of your workflow:
 * `Automox Organization ID`: The Automox organization used for performing host lookups
 * `Team Name`: The Microsoft Teams team name where the workflow will be triggered and respond
 * `Channel Name`: The Microsoft Teams channel name where the workflow will be triggered and respond